mrsimb/macrorecorder/README.md

 ## How to use
 1. Press and hold your hotkey combination ("ctrl c", for example)
-2. Press INSERT (do it quickly!)
+2. Press INSERT (do it quickly!) and release all keys
-3. Release all keys and type your macro
+3. Type your macro
 4. Press INSERT again
 5. Done.
 Now every time you press "ctrl c" script will reproduce recorded key sequence.